jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-A variable `type` might be *relevant* to see.
+A variable `type` might be relevant to see.

 Exceptions:
-In some cases, `var` may be a better fit.
+But in some cases, `var` may be preferred after all.
 For example, when the `type` is obvious, or it makes the code more readable.

 #### Anonymous Types